Create a rule for HTTP or HTTPS traffic

 --allowed-cidr <allowed_cidr>

-— The IP address from which traffic is allowed to be received, where<allowed_cidr>
+— IP address from which it isallowed

 — subnet in CIDR format or single IP address with mask/32

-.
-In order for the restriction to work, the balancer network must have the following enabled traffic filtering (port security).
-You can specify the allowed IP addresses in the rule after the balancer has been created; --default-tls-container=<certificate_uuid>
+parameter .
+For the restriction to work, port security must be enabled on the balancer network .
+You can specify the allowed IP addresses in the rule after the balancer is created; --default-tls-container=<certificate_uuid>

 --default-pool <default_pool>

-— The default ID or name of the default target group to which traffic that does not fall under the HTTP Policies in the rule.
-If you do not specify a parameter, traffic that does not fall under the policy will be discarded.
-The list of groups can be viewed using the commandopenstack loadbalancer pool list
+-ID or name of the default target group to which traffic that is not subject to HTTP policies in the rule will be forwarded .
+If you do not specify the parameter, traffic not caught by the policies will be discarded.
+You can view the list of groups using theopenstack loadbalancer pool list

 .